numberscope/frontscope/doc/user_guide.md

 ## Errors

 If Numberscope experiences an error, you might see an alert with the error message.
+Sometimes the error results from the parameters you've chosen for the visualization.
+For example, if you use a formula like `log(a)` and then one of the sequence entries used for the value of `a` turns out to be zero, you may get an error about trying to use -Infinity as a number.

-If you see one that does not resolve upon reloading the page and trying again, please let us know about the problem by [filing an issue on GitHub](https://github.com/numberscope/frontscope/issues/new).
+If you see an error that seems to be a part of Numberscope itself, rather than incompatible parameters, and it does not resolve upon reloading the page, please let us know about the problem by
+[filing an issue on GitHub](https://github.com/numberscope/frontscope/issues/new).
-Please describe as thoroughly as you can what you were doing when the alert ocurred and what it said -- a screenshot could be helpful.
+Please describe as thoroughly as you can what you were doing when the alert occurred and what it said -- steps to reproduce it, a screenshot, and the URL you were looking at could all be helpful.
+You can select the error message using Ctrl-A/⌘-A (which grabs all text on the page) to copy-and-paste it.
 Thanks!